 Finally, after a couple of decades working on other people’s projects, in 2013 I thought I’d write a book.
 And I did, after a heap of new research which took rather longer than my original dissertation.
 Thanks to the wonders of online searching, and my personal advances in understanding the context, some startling connections emerged.
 The book is much, much better for it, and the argument far more convincing.
 Thank heaven I lived long enough.

 There’s an (electronic) pile of new research about early engineers in northern England which didn’t comfortably fit into The Age of Machinery.
 It presents a great opportunity to try this new angle, seeing a new industry built from the perspective of the people who created it.
 I’m hoping to presenting some of the data as a resource on this site.
+There may also be a couple of books coming out of it, but I haven’t quite pinned that down yet.

 The Age of Machinery: Engineering the Industrial Revolution